rht-labs/sre-enablement-content/docs/7-chaos-wont-hurt/3-failure-testing-network-fault.md

     backlog 0b 0p requeues 0
     </code></pre></div>

-6. 🪄Discuss in your teams - 🪄
+6. 🪄Discuss in your teams.
+Deploy some more experiments if you have time !! - 🪄

+    - What mitigations are already deployed in pet battle / OpenShift to alleviate the two failure experiments (pods and networking)?
-    - are there any modifications to the architecture you would make based on the network testing?
+    - Are there any modifications to the architecture you would make based on the network testing?
-    - if using partial packet loss, do you see any degrading application performance? (hint: tcp retries)
+    - If testing using partial packet loss (e.g. 10%), do you see any degrading application performance?
+If not, why not? (hint: tcp retries)
-    - if you set 100% loss continuously - how does the pod health checks affect the outcome?
+    - If you set 100% loss continuously - how does the pod health checks affect the outcome of the experiment?
-    - how we could automate running the chaos mesh YAML test suite using tools like ArgoCD / Tekton or Jenkins Pipelines?
+    - How we could automate running the chaos mesh YAML test suite using tools like ArgoCD / Tekton or Jenkins Pipelines?

-### 🚢 Much Much More to explore !
+### 🚢 Much Much More to explore!

 Chaos mesh has many more types of [tests to explore](https://chaos-mesh.org/docs/) including: